Citation, DOI and article data

 Clinodactyly is a descriptive term that refers to a radial angulation at an interphalangeal joint in the radio-ulnar or palmar planes.
 It typically affects the fifth finger.

-The estimated incidence is highly variable dependent on sampling and has been reported to range between 1-18%.
+The estimated incidence is highly variable dependent on sampling and has been reported to range between 1-18% ref.

-Clinodactly can result from vast number pathologies ranging from congenital to acquired.
+Clinodactly can result from a vast number of pathologies ranging from congenital to acquired.

 As well as being sporadic, it can run in families with an autosomal recessive inheritance.

 Although clinodactyly is often an isolated phenomenon and can be even a normal variant, there are numerous described associations which include:

 Shortening or absence of the fifth finger middle phalanx can be diagnosed on antenatal ultrasound by comparing the lengths with the fourth finger middle phalanx ref.